gilamran/tsc-watch/README.md

 - `--noClear` - In watch mode the `tsc` compiler clears the screen before reporting, using this option will prevent that.
 - `--compiler PATH` - The `PATH` will be used instead of typescript compiler.
 Defaults typescript/bin/tsc.

+All above `COMMAND`s will be killed on process exit

 ## Install

 ```sh